-eouises will be gruded in the traditional mainter.

-High quality graduate work
+A, A- High quality graduate work

-Quality graduate work
+B+, B Quality graduate work

-Below expected graduate work, but acceptable
+B-, C+, C Below expected graduate work, but acceptable

-Failing work
+F Failing work

-Passing work ("B" grade or higher)
+Ι Incomplete (An "I" not made up by the end of the next

+regular term will become an "F")

+Р Passing at "C" level or above for undergraduate courses

+and "B" level or above for graduate courses

-Work In-Progress (must be made up by the end of the next regular semester becomes an "F".
+WIP Work In-Progress (must be made up by the end of the next

+regular semester becomes an "F".

-Administrative Withdrawal
+W Administrative Withdrawal

-Withdrawal Failing (counts as an "F" in grade point average)
+WF Withdrawal Failing (counts as an "F" in grade point

+average)

-Extended time will be provided to EDUC590, BUS 590 and BUS 591 when research extends beyond one semester, but within one calendar year from the initial course start date.
+\Extended time will be provided to EDUC590, BUS 590 and BUS 591 when research extends beyond one semester, but within one calendar year from the initial course start date.